ngs-docs/angus/quality-and-trimming.md

 First we will make a new directory on our computer to store the HTML files we’re transfering.
 Let’s put it on our desktop for now.
 Make sure the terminal program you used this morning to `ssh` onto your instance is open.
-If you're in it now, you can open a new tab in (you can use the pull down menu at the top of your screen or the Cmd+t keyboard shortcut).
+If you're in it now, you can open a new tab you can use the pull down menu at the top of your screen or the `cmd + t` or maybe `ctrl + t` keyboard shortcut).
 Type:

 ```
 mkdir -p ~/Desktop/fastqc_html
 ```

-Now we can transfer our HTML files to our local computer using `scp`.
+Now we can transfer our HTML files to our local computer using `scp`, which will look something like this:

 ```
-scp username@ipadress:~/quality/*.html ~/Desktop/fastqc_html
+scp username@ipaddress:~/quality/*.html ~/Desktop/fastqc_html
 ```

 The first part of the command is the address for your remote computer.
-Make sure you replace everything after username@ with your instance number (the one you used to log in).
+Make sure you replace everything after username@ with your IP address (the one you used to log in with the `ssh` command).

 The second part starts with a : and then gives the absolute path of the files you want to transfer from your remote computer.
 Don’t forget the `:`.
-We used a wildcard (\*.html) to indicate that we want all of the HTML files.
+We use a wildcard (\*.html) to indicate that we want all of the HTML files.

 The third part of the command gives the absolute path of the location you want to put the files.
 This is on your local computer and is the directory we just created `~/Desktop/fastqc_html`.

 You will be prompted for your password.
 Enter the password we set for your instance during the morning session.

 You should see a status output like this: